codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

 }
 {% endhighlight %}

-Ok, we have now a fully functioning server that uses our toyish callback system to handle traffic.
+Ok, we have now a (almost) fully functioning server that uses our toyish callback system to handle traffic.
+There're still some parts that we have to write in order to have this piece of code to compile and work, some calls to `hashtable_*` and `sol_topic_*` will be plugged-in soon.
 Let's move forward to [part 4](sol-mqtt-broker-p4), we'll start implementing some handlers for every MQTT command.